-Until recently HIV surveillance among Asian immigrants was inconsistent or completely uncollected, and for many years the disease received little attention in this ethnic community.
-However, in 2007, CDC reported that Asians were the only racial/ethnic group in the U.S. to experience statistically significant increases in HIV/AIDS diagnosis rates.
-A particular concern which may be a contributing factor is the low rates of HIV/AIDS testing amongst Asian Americans.
+Until recently HIV surveillance among Asian immigrants was inconsistent or completely uncollected, and for many years, the disease received little attention in this ethnic community.
+However, in 2007, the Centers for Disease Control and Prevention reported that Asians were the only racial/ethnic group in the U.S. to experience statistically significant increases in HIV/AIDS diagnosis rates.
+A particular concern, which may be a contributing factor is the low rates of HIV/AIDS testing among Asian Americans.

 Asian Americans are generally ignored in current HIV/AIDS prevention efforts because the overall numbers of HIV/AIDS infections are low.
-Furthermore few studies distinguish between Asian Americans and the “Other” racial category, leading to a lack of statistical data about the prevalence in the community.
+Furthermore, few studies distinguish between Asian Americans and the “Other” racial category, leading to a lack of statistical data about the prevalence in the community.
 Because of the marginalization of Asian Americans in the HIV/AIDS debate, little funding has gone to HIV/AIDS prevention programs that focus on the Asian American community.

-The Asian Health Coalition developed culturally tailored HIV awareness campaigns for the AAPI communities in the Chicago metropolitan area through its Fight Ignorance Campaign working with front-line anchor staff at Asian Community-Based Organization (CBOs) and continues to In addition AHC also has a long history with HIV capacity building assistance through its previous national collaboration with the Asia Pacific islander Wellness Center and Asian & Pacific Islander Health Forum on the Banyan Tree Project from 2003-2009.
-The Banyan Tree Project is a nationally funded campaign to end the silence and shame surrounding HIV/AIDS in Asian communities and produces an annual social marketing campaign, the National Asian & Pacific Islander HIV/AIDS Awareness Day, and capacity building assistance programs, targeting community-based organizations serving Asians.
+The Asian Health Coalition developed culturally tailored HIV awareness campaigns for the Asian American communities in the Chicago metropolitan area through its Fight Ignorance Campaign working with front-line anchor staff at community-based organizations.
+In addition, we received HIV capacity building assistance from our national partners Asia Pacific Islander Wellness Center and Asian & Pacific Islander American Health Forum for our Banyan Tree Project from 2003 to 2009.
+The Banyan Tree Project is a nationally funded campaign to end the silence and shame surrounding HIV/AIDS in Asian communities and produces an annual social marketing campaign, the National Asian & Pacific Islander HIV/AIDS Awareness Day, and capacity building assistance programs targeting community-based organizations serving Asians.

-• providing HIV prevention technical assistance services for strengthening adaptation, diffusion, implementation and evaluation of effective HIV prevention interventions serving high-risk and people living with HIV in A&PI communities in the Midwest region.
+providing HIV prevention community development and technical assistance services for Midwest community organizations through training events, individual technical consultations, referrals, and resource development and dissemination.
+Additionally, we strengthened the adaptation, diffusion, implementation, and evaluation of effective HIV prevention interventions serving high-risk and people living with HIV in Midwest Asian American communities.

-SUMMARY: Obesity is an often-overlooked problem in the AAPI community and according to the Asian American Network for Cancer Awareness, Research and Training (AANCART), AAPIs have the fastest-growing rate of overweight children.
-Research has also found that Asian American youth consume fewer fruits/vegetables, have the lowest rates of physical activity, and the highest consumption of fast foods.
-National studies indicate the prevalence of overweight among Chinese American children ranges from 21.5% to 33.8%.
+Obesity is an often overlooked problem in AAPI communities, and according to the Asian American Network for Cancer Awareness, Research and Training, AAPIs have the fastest growing rate of overweight children.
+Research has also found that AAPI youth consume fewer fruits/vegetables, and have the lowest rates of physical activity but highest consumption of fast foods.
+Moreover, national studies indicate the prevalence of obesity among Chinese American children ranges from 21.5% to 33.8%.